-The retailer representation in Catterick Garrison Town Centre is likely to remain fairly stable in the short term once all the units in the recently completed Princes Gate development have been occupied.
+The retailer representation in Catterick Garrison Town Centre is likely to remain fairly stable in the short term although three of the units in Princes Gate are yet to fill and the former Brantano unit is now vacant.
 There is a likelihood of further expansion of the town centre in the future providing the Princes Gate development proves to be successful.